browserengineering/book/book/visual-effects.md

 `opacity`.[^alpha-vs-opacity]

 [^alpha-vs-opacity]: The difference between opacity and alpha is often confusing.
-To remember the difference, think of opacity as a *visual effect* applied to content, but alpha as a part of a pixel.
-In fact, whether there is an alpha channel in a color representation at all is often an implementation choice---n alternative to having an alpha channel is to multiply the other color channels by the alpha value, which is called a *premultiplied* representation of the color.
+To remember the difference, think of opacity as a visual effect *applied to* content, but alpha as a *part of* content.
+(In fact, whether there is an alpha channel in a color representation at all is often an implementation choice---n alternative to having an alpha channel is to multiply the other color channels by the alpha value, which is called a *premultiplied* representation of the color.)

 ``` {.python.example}
 # Returns |color| with opacity applied. |color| is a skia.Color4f.